How it works

 error | Provider or protocol error mid-session. |

-Tools work the same way as in the Calls API — declare them in config.tools with a JSON Schema for parameters.
-When the model decides to call one, you get a tool.call event; reply with tool.result and the model continues the conversation.
-Opper handles the provider-specific wire format internally, so your handler is identical across upstreams.
+Tools work the same way as in the Calls API: declare them inconfig.tools with a JSON Schema for parameters.
+When the model decides to call one, you get a tool.call event.
+Reply with tool.result and the model continues the conversation.
+Opper handles the provider wire format internally, so your handler is the same across upstreams.

 Per-provider notes

-The protocol is unified, but each upstream has quirks worth knowing.
+The protocol is the same across providers, but each upstream has quirks worth knowing.- OpenAI

 | Limit | Default | Trigger |